joeweaver/joeweaver.github.io/cv.md

 `2017`
 Teaching Assistant Orientation Symposium.

+`2017`
+Moodle Essentials, DELTA workshop.

+`2017`
+AEESP Strategies, Tools, and Tips for Teaching in Environmental Engineering and Sciences.

-### Other
+### Grant writing
+`2019`
+September mini-course on grant identification, drafting, and submission

 `2018`
 Broadening the Impacts of Your Research workshop.

+### Other

+`2019`
+Composing Cover Letters for Academic Jobs

+`2019`
+How to deliver a Job Talk

+`2019`
+3D Scanning Studio Orientation

+`2019`
+How to Write Concise Sentences

 `2018`
 Best Practices in Software Citation seminar.

-`2018`
-Grant Writing and Broader Impact workshop

-`2017`
-Moodle Essentials, DELTA workshop.

-`2017`
-AEESP Strategies, Tools, and Tips for Teaching in Environmental Engineering and Sciences.

 `2017`
 Title IX Training Certificate.